LT-IntroToAI-SY2526/assignment6-part1-per3-FrankMcCrudden/a6_part1_writeup.md

 Why do we split our data into training and testing sets?
 What would happen if we trained and tested on the same data?

 **YOUR ANSWER:**
+As the model would go, the model would also learn how to analise the data, instead of being able to understand how to read the data, and then knowing what to do with all the data from the start.